finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the portfolio.
     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio.
     List<String> propertyKeys = Arrays.asList(); // List<String> | The property keys of the properties to delete.
 These must take the format              {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
 Each property must be from the 'Portfolio' domain.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete the properties. try {
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete time-variant properties. try {
       DeletedEntityResponse result = apiInstance.deletePortfolioProperties(scope, code, propertyKeys, effectiveAt);
       System.out.println(result);